MaptimeSEA/maptimesea.github.io/_posts/2017-07-12-earthengine.markdown

 6.

-By the time we finish this tutorial,
+By the time we finish this tutorial, you will have the basics to

 ## Tips